Arches National Park in Moab will leave you speechless. Their fins, balanced rocks and various designs are just beautiful to see.

 Both Rt 6 and Rt 128 are very narrow, secondary roads.
 However, the ride along the Colorado River is just absolutely spectacular.

-If you have any extra time, plan on staying at any of the many NPS Campsites along the Colorado River while going to Moab.
+If you have any extra time, plan on staying at any of the many NPS Campsites along the Colorado River while going to Moab from the East side of it on Rt 128.
 It is just an awesome view with bubbling, drifting sounds of the River.